rmyndharis/ionic6-angular-rxdb/README.md

 # ionic6-angular-rxdb
 # Ionic 6 Angular 14 with RxDB sample

-I've try to find working example of RXDB using the latest Ionic 6/Angular 14 but failed to found one.
+I've tried to find a working example of RxDB using the latest Ionic 6/Angular 14 but failed to find it.
-So, I creating this sample.
-Hope it will help you starting play RxDB with latest Ionic 6 and Angular 14.
+So, I made this example.
+Hope this will help you get started playing RxDB with the latest Ionic 6 and Angular 14.

-This is an example usage of RxDB with Ionic 6 Angular 14.
+This is an example usage of RxDB with Ionic 6 Angular 14 as sample on RxDB official repo.
 It implements a simple heroes-list which can be filled by the user.

 ## Try it out